Back

 Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-- This medicine has been prescribed for you personally.
-Don't leave it to other people.
-It can harm them even though the signs of their illness are the same as yours.
+• This medicine has been prescribed for you personally.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-If you get any side effects, tell your doctor or pharmacist.
-This also includes any possible side effects not described in this leaflet.
-See point 4.
+If you get any side effects, please tell your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

 What this leaflet contains